TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AddLanguages.rst

     `ISO-639 <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`__
     nomenclature.

-..  option:: hreflang
+..  confval:: hreflang
+    :name: sitehandling-addingLanguages-hreflang
     :type: string
     :Example: :yaml:`en-GB`

     ..  versionchanged:: 12.4
         The information is now automatically derived from the :ref:`locale <sitehandling-addingLanguages-locale>` setting.

     Use this property to override the automatic hreflang tag value for this language.

     **Example setups:**